wanglab-neuro/HighChannelCount-Ephys-Pipeline/README.md

 Then, you can submit the pipeline to the cluster similarly to the Local deplyment, but wrapping the command into a script that can be launched with `sbatch`.

-To avoid downloading the Docker images in the current location (usually the home folder), you can set the `NXF_SINGULARITY_CACHEDIR` environment variable to a different location.
+To avoid downloading the container images in the current location (usually the home folder), you can set the `NXF_SINGULARITY_CACHEDIR` environment variable to a different location.

 You can use the `slurm_submit.sh` script as a template to submit the pipeline to your cluster.
+It is recommended to also make a copy of the `pipeline/nextflow_slurm.config` file and modify the `queue` parameter to match the partition you want to use on your cluster.
+In this example, we assume the copy is called
+`pipeline/nextflow_slurm_custom.config`.

 ```bash
 #!/bin/bash